sophiayduan/juicepcb/README.md

-A PCB in the shape of iron man's arc reactor that has LED's controlled by a photoresistor
+A PCB in the shape of iron man's arc reactor that has LEDs controlled by a photoresistor

 BOM:
 - Photoresistor x 1